Obesity Prevention and Control Program

 Improving Access to Healthy Local Foods for Low Income Alaskans

 Through our financial contribution and partnership with the Division of Agriculture, and the Division of Public Assistance, the program continued to support the Alaska Farmers’ Market-Quest Program to assist farmers’ markets in accepting SNAP (“Food Stamps”) Electronic Benefit Transfer (EBT) cards, known as Quest cards in Alaska.
 This initiative makes healthy, local products more accessible to low income Alaskans and increases overall farmers’ market sales.
-This year the program had the assistance of an Americorp VISTA volunteer, who helped expand the program from 5 markets to 10 markets.
+During the summer of 2013, the program had the assistance of an Americorp VISTA volunteer, who helped expand the program from 5 markets to 10 markets.
 Customers used their Quest cards 880 times at the markets.
 A matching program provided $13,000 to Quest customers to help make their SNAP benefits go further at the market.
 With Quest, matching, debit and credit cards, the AFMQP generated nearly $115,000 for Alaska farmers and small businesses.

 The Obesity Prevention and Control Program partnered with the Food Bank of Alaska to provide funding and technical assistance for their Alaska Cooking Project.
 Through DVDs and webisodes, local Chef Rob Kinneen shows how to cook healthy meals with foods available to low income Alaskans, such as foods available through food pantries, commodity foods, traditional food harvest and the Farmers’ Market Quest Program.